hooman650/BioSigKit/README.md

 Automatic Multiscale-based Peak Detection [[Scholkmann2012](http://www.mdpi.com/1999-4893/5/4/588)]: This method is a more general peak detection.
 However, according to the study by Scholkmann et al. [[Scholkmann, 2012](http://www.mdpi.com/1999-4893/5/4/588)], it showed a high performance for the beat detection as well.
 Therefore, it is implemented as one of the subroutines in BioSigKit (subroutine name : ```BioSigKit.AMPD_PAlg()```).

 # Getting Started and Installation
-To install BioSigKit simply download the repository.
+To install BioSigKit simply:
+1. Download the repository.

+2. Unzip the downloaded package and simply run "RunBioSigKit.m".

+3. See the instrcutions bellow for further details:

 BioSigKit might be used either from the command line or its Graphical User Interface (GUI).
 ## Command Line :